 Born in 1963, Andrea Pellegrini comes from an old musical family (the Pellegrini – Vianesi family: see https://it.wikipedia.org/wiki/Pellegrini_-_Vianesi).
 He has been studying piano with his father Gianfranco, an Italian jazz musician of the 50’s, and with Prof. Matilde Vigo and Prof. Ilio Barontini in Livorno since the age of 5.
 Then he studied Classical Percussion with Giannino Ferrari, a percussionist in the Orchestra of the Municipal Theatre of Florence, at the Conservatory of Livorno (Istituto Superiore di Studi Musicali “Pietro Mascagni”).
 He later attended the course “Corso di Alta Qualificazione per Musicisti di Jazz e Derivazioni Contemporanee (Advanced Specialisation Course for Jazz Musicians and Contemporary Derivations)” organized and funded by the European Union, the Province of Siena and the Siena Jazz Music School, standing out as one of the best students.
-Some months later, he recorded and played along with one of his former teachers, the trumpeter Paolo Fresu.
+Some months later, he recorded and played along with Paolo Fresu.
 He finally earned a Bachelor’s Degree in Jazz (110/110 summa cum laude, worthy of publication) from the Istituto Superiore di Studi Musicali “Pietro Mascagni”, Livorno.
 He started his professional career as a professional jazz musician in 1989.

 Andrea lives in Livorno, Tuscany.

 At present, he works as a Jazz Piano teacher in different italian Music Conservatories.